Dynamics of Schwarz reflections: the mating phenomena: Dynamics of deltoid reflection

 Notation: $T^0$ is $T$ with the three cusp points removed.

-\subsubsection{Schwarz Reflection}
+\subsubsection{Schwarz reflection}

-\begin{proposition} There exists a unique continuous map $\sigma:\overline\Omega\to \hat{\mathbb C}$ such that $\sigma(z)=z$ on $\partial \Omega$, and such that $\sigma$ is anti-meromorphic in $\Omega$.
-Moreover, $\sigma$ has a double pole at $\infty$ but no other critical points in $\Omega$. \end{proposition} \begin{proof} The first statement follows from Proposition~\ref{simp_conn_quad}.
-The statement about critical points of $\sigma$ is a straightforward consequence of the commutative diagram in Figure~\ref{comm_diag_schwarz_1} and the fact that the only critical point of $\phi$ in $\D$ is at the origin. \end{proof}
+\begin{proposition} The Schwarz reflection map $\sigma$ of $\Omega$ has a double pole at $\infty$, but no other critical points in $\Omega$. \end{proposition} \begin{proof} This is a straightforward consequence of the definition of $\sigma$ and the fact that the only critical point of $\phi$ in $\D$ is at the origin. \end{proof}

-\subsubsection{Covering Properties of $\sigma$}
+\subsubsection{Covering properties of $\sigma$}

-\begin{proposition} $\sigma:\sigma^{-1}(\Omega)\to\Omega$ is a proper branched $2$-cover (branched only at $\infty$).
+\begin{proposition} $\sigma:\sigma^{-1}(\Omega)\to\Omega$ is a proper branched $2$-cover branched only at $\infty$.
 On the other hand, $\sigma:\sigma^{-1}(T^0)\to T^0$ is a $3$-cover. \end{proposition}

 \begin{proof} This follows from \cite[Lemma 4.1]{LM} that uses the extension of the Schwarz reflection map $\sigma$ to the Schottky double of $\Omega$ (see \cite{Gus}).
 Here is a more direct proof.